We Found The Best Wildlife And Whales On Vancouver Island

 Everywhere we travelled there were signs for what David call Vancouver Island “dog deer”.
 We found a few.
 Usually in more populated areas.
 There were eagles on both coasts.
 Easy to spot settled high in the trees or as they swooped down.
 We saw a black bear in the most unexpected place!
 Our day whale watching from Campbell River provided such an amazing views of both Orca and humpback whales.
 And sea lions and seals too.
 We finished up our visit to Vancouver Island with a stop at the North Island Wildlife Recovery Centre.

 We expected to see a lot of wildlife when we visited Vancouver Island.
 And we were not disappointed.
+This was definitely another trip where we found bucket list animal encounters!

 The Island Deer